Social Media and Eating Disorders: How TikTok Promotes Dangerous Videos

 If you notice some signs that your child might have an eating disorder, be sure you seek professional help for them.
 “We highly recommend having an intake assessment completed through an eating disorder facility in your area,” Scott says.
 “Eating disorders are the deadliest of all psychiatric illnesses, and they can grow rapidly.
 An assessment should be seen as gathering data and information to be sure that your child is safe.”

-Bark can also help by alerting you to potential signs of body image or eating disorder concerns in your child’s online activities and can let you set screen time limits for TikTok and other social media platforms.
+Bark can also help by alerting you to potential signs of body image or eating disorder concerns in your child’s online activities and can let you set screen time limits for TikTok and other social media platforms to reduce the connection between social media and eating disorders.
 If this is something your child might be experiencing, we’ll provide expert-recommended steps for talking with them about what’s happening.
 Above all, make sure your child knows they can always come to you if they need help, and stay attuned to their mental health so you can check in when there might be a problem.

 If you or someone you care about is struggling with an eating disorder, call the National Eating Disorders Association’s hotline at 800-931-2237.
 You can also text 800-931-2237 or chat with a trained volunteer online.
 For more information use these helpful resources.